dawsers/hyprscroller/README.md

 ![Intro](./videos/hyprscroller.gif)

-The plugin is quite feature complete and supports gaps, borders, special workspace, full screen modes, overview, marks and installation through `hyprpm`.
+The plugin is quite feature complete and supports gaps, borders, decorations, special workspace, full screen modes, overview, marks and installation through `hyprpm`.

 I use *hyprscroller* on my main machine and will support it for as long as I keep on using *Hyprland*.
 However, I will only add new features that I find